LegoStormtroopr/legostormtroopr.github.io/_posts/2017-05-02-aws-elb-and-django.md

 There are two ways around this, either:

-a.
-Add every IP from every private IP range into your Django project's ALLOWED_HOSTS settings b.
-Add a simple middleware that returns a simple 200 response, given the specific URL.
+1. Add every IP from every private IP range into your Django project's ALLOWED_HOSTS settings
+2. Add a simple middleware that returns a simple 200 response, given the specific URL.

 The second option is shown below: